Gluten-Free Orange Chicken

 - Heat the vegetable oil on medium-high heat in a large skillet or wok, until 350°F.

 - Carefully add the chicken pieces to hot oil and fry for 3-4 minutes, until light golden brown.
 You may need to cook the chicken in several batches depending on the size of your skillet.
-Do not crowd the skillet.
+Make sure not to over crowd the skillet or overcook the chicken.
+The chicken pieces will be light golden brown.
+The chicken will continue to cook a little while it cools off.

 - Remove the chicken pieces from hot oil to drain on a paper towel-lined baking sheet or plate.